 You can purchase many varieties of CO alarms in the price range of fifteen to thirty dollars.
-Obviously this is very inexpensive family protection.
-The alarm devices come in both battery-operated and hard-wired versions, and some even contain 10 year batteries.
+Obviously, this is very inexpensive family protection.
+The alarm devices come in both battery-operated and hard-wired versions, and some even contain 10-year batteries.
 The newer models are a great value for the price.

 Dual Function Carbon Monoxide Alarms

 This image above shows a single function CO detector, but manufacturers also offer dual function devices.
-You can buy a detector which will sound the alarm when it senses either smoke or carbon monoxide.
+You can buy a detector that will sound the alarm when it senses either smoke or carbon monoxide.
 Getting them in a combination is a good idea because it is simpler to manage and maintain just one device.

 If you need assistance with a hard-wired device, Frye Electric will be glad to help.
-Just contact us for to schedule a quick visit by one of our team members.
+Just contact us to schedule a quick visit by one of our team members.
 For more safety tips about carbon monoxide alarms, visit the Electrical Safety Foundation International web page.